 Box 13a.
-Postponed Contribution
+Postponed/late Contrib.

-Report the amount of any postponed contribution made in 2018 for a prior year.
+Report the amount of any postponed contribution made in 2019 for a prior year.
 If contributions were made for more than 1 prior year, each prior year's postponed contribution must be reported on a separate form.
-Report the amount of a late rollover contribution made during 2018 and certified by the participant.
+Report the amount of a late rollover contribution made during 2019, including rollovers that are (1) certified by participants, (2) qualified plan loan offsets, and (3) related to affected taxpayers in a federally declared disaster area.
 See Rev. Proc.
-2016-47, available at IRS.gov/irb/2016-37 IRB/ar09.html.
+2016-47, 2016-37 I.R.B.
+346. available at IRS.gov/irb/2016-37 IRB/ ar09.html.
 If the participant also has a postponed contribution, use a separate Form 5498 to report a late rollover.